konstellation-io/kre/runners/kre-py/README.md

 This is an implementation in Python for the KRE runner.

+## CUDA 10.2 Support

+This image is built on top of `nvidia/cuda-10.2-devel` to add GPU support on the runner.

 ## Usage

 The injected code must implement a `handler(ctx, data)` function and optionally a `init(ctx)` function.